NVIDIA/NeMo-Guardrails/docs/getting_started/4_input_rails/README.md

     stop
 ```

-The flows implementing input rails can call actions (e.g., `execute check_jailbreak`), instruct the bot to respond in a certain way (e.g., `bot inform cannot answer`) and stop the processing of the user's request.
+The flows implementing input rails can call actions (e.g., `execute check_jailbreak`), instruct the bot to respond in a certain way (e.g., `bot inform cannot answer`) and even stop any futher processing for the current user request.

 ## Using the Input Rails